TechSavantis/polisparalela/site/content/thinks/cim-marketing-diploma-complete.md

 title: "CIM Marketing Diploma...complete!"
 author: "tom"
 date: 2016-09-26 16:08:19
-description: There's a reason why a few of my blog posts for Tomango have been rather theory-based bits and pieces regarding marketing... thinks/categories:
+description: There's a reason why a few of my blog posts for Polis Paralela have been rather theory-based bits and pieces regarding marketing... thinks/categories:
  - latest-news
 ---

-There's a reason why a few of my blog posts for Tomango have been rather theory-based bits and pieces regarding marketing... (and you can view some of them in the 'related posts' at the bottom)
+There's a reason why a few of my blog posts for Polis Paralela have been rather theory-based bits and pieces regarding marketing... (and you can view some of them in the 'related posts' at the bottom)

 ...and the reason is that, for the last 14 months or so, I've been studying towards a [Diploma in Professional Marketing](http://www.cim.co.uk/qualifications/diploma-in-professional-marketing/) from the Chartered Institute of Marketing (CIM).